mblayman/mattlayman.com/content/understand-django/2020-04-02-templates-user-interfaces.md

 One final built-in tag to consider is the `spaceless` tag.
 HTML is *partially* sensitive to whitespace.
-There are some frustrating circumstances where this whitspace sensitivity can ruin your day when building a user interface.
+There are some frustrating circumstances where this whitespace sensitivity can ruin your day when building a user interface.
 Can you make a pixel perfect navigation menu for your site with an unordered list?